wolpert/pretender/README.md

 That would be great.
 Ideally this has a driver similar to DynamoDB's AWS driver, so you just need to change packages to use the real thing.
 We should totally do that.

+## How easy is it to export my data from here to DynamoDB?

+The end goal is to have a command that allows for table creation in DynamoDB, and a chunk-exporter for data to go into DynamoDB.

+## Do you really want to write a weird ORM?

+Uh....